ClementTsang/rustcc/README.md

 ```
 Upon running, the compiled executable file will be in the same directory and name as the input source file.
 The created assembly ``source.s`` file will be deleted upon running the script.

-Alternatively, you can directly run ``./target/release/rustcc /path/to/source.c`` to retain the assembly file.
+Alternatively, you can directly run ``./target/release/rustcc /path/to/source.c`` (or ``target/release/rustcc.exe /path/to/source.c`` on Windows) to retain the assembly file.